Gregory R. Fidlon

 In addition to his litigation work, Greg regularly negotiates and drafts corporate policy handbooks, employment contracts, separation agreements and restrictive covenants.
 He also develops and presents training programs and has spoken and written extensively on labor and employment law topics.
-Greg currently serves on the Board of Editors for the Employment Law Strategist newsletter.
+Greg has served on the Board of Editors for the Employment Law Strategist newsletter.

 Greg received his B.S. degree in 1993 from Binghamton University and his J.D. degree in 1998 from the University of Pennsylvania Law School, where he served as a Senior Editor of the University of Pennsylvania Law Review.
 He is a member of the American Bar Association, the State Bar of Georgia and the Atlanta Bar Association, and is admitted to practice in numerous federal courts throughout the country.
 Greg is a member of the Board of Directors of Spectrum Technical Institute, a non-profit providing training and career development to "at-risk" youths in the Greater Atlanta area.
 He is also a licensed C.P.A.